freecoursera/freecoursera.github.io/.github/CONTRIBUTING.md

 # Wanna Contribute to Coursera Clone ?

-Welcome to this Coursera clone.
+Welcome.
 We're excited to have you as a contributor.
 Before you get started, please take a moment to read through this guide to understand how you can contribute to our project.

 ## To Contribute

 1. **[Optional]** Create an issue explaining the bug or feature you want to work upon.
 Get that issue assigned,

-2. then fork the repository to your own GitHub account.
+2. Fork the repository to your own GitHub account.

 3. Clone the forked repository to your local machine: